‘Reckless’: Attleboro mayor outraged after parents send COVID-positive student to class

 ATTLEBORO, MASS.
 (WHDH) – Attleboro Mayor Paul Heroux on Wednesday said the parents of a COVID-positive student knew their child was sick but still sent them to the first day of class on Monday, despite being aware of the highly contagious nature of the virus.

 “An egregious…It was a reckless action to send a child, a teenager to school who is COVID-positive,” Heroux said.
-“It was really poor judgement.”
+“It was really poor judgment.”

 Parents of school children in the town learned Tuesday that a student who attended the public high school the day before had tested positive for COVID-19.